 Slice the tomatoes and the onion.

 For the sieve (the old way).

-Slice tomatoes and put the into a kettle with chopped onion, bay leaf, cloves and water.
+Slice tomatoes and put them into a kettle with chopped onion, bay leaf, cloves, and water.

 Cook until very tender and pass through the sieve.

-Blend flour and butter in a pan until smooth, add tomato liquid and stir u til boiling.
+Blend flour and butter in a pan until smooth, add tomato liquid and stir until boiling.